GreeNM11/Portfolio-Web/README.md

 2. Has some java script functions for website features like auto playing videos, drop downs, and a carousel of images

 ## Notes:
-1. I thought the perfect way to learn website building/design while also making something useful was the popular choice of my own portfolio and I'm happy how it turned out
+1. I thought the perfect way to learn website building/design while also making something useful was the popular choice of my own portfolio and I'm happy with how it turned out
 2. I will keep adding onto it and expand as I build a larger work profile

 ---